RobertoTorino/new-cdk-app/README_WORKSHOP.md

 **Info: if you start this workshop you can choose between two scripts:**
 1. A regular script which will install the most recent AWS CDK version and set up the basics for a new CDK project using Typescript.
 It will synthesize the app and if successful it shows the newly created stack.
-2. A variable script where you can choose the name of your app, the rest of the logic is the same as for scri[pt 1.
+2. A variable script where you can choose the name of your app, and where you have to manually refactor some logic. the rest of the logic is the same as for scri[pt 1.
 3. For both variant we will create a simple Lambda function and an S3 Bucket and will also add some tests, just follow the instructions below.